uvarc/rc-website/content/userinfo/howtos/storage/drive-mapping.md

 +++

 Value and Project storage can be mapped to your Windows or Mac computer as a remote drive.
 If you are off Grounds you must be running a VPN, such as the UVA Anywhere or the More Secure VPN from [ITS](https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=f24e5cdfdb3acb804f32fb671d9619d0).
+We recommend the More Secure VPN if that is available to you.

 # Windows